intmus/inttheory22-23/_07-harmonic-functions/a2-diaprogcirclefifths.md

 - Oblique motion is when one voice moves and the other stays the same.

-- Parrallel motion is when both voices move with the same interval size and the same direction.
+- Parallel motion is when both voices move with the same interval size and the same direction.

 - Similar motion is when both voices move in the same way with a different interval size (or quality).

-- Contrary motion is when both voies move in opposite directions.
-This could be when both voices move closer to eachother, or further away.
+- Contrary motion is when both voices move in opposite directions.
+This could be when both voices move closer to each other, or further away.

 Creating a Flow Chart of Chords

-- The most distance chord from the I chord is the iii chord.
+- The most distant chord from the I chord is the iii chord.
 In general, chords want to move in descending perfect fifths.

 - The ii chord and the IV chord function in the same way.
 The V chord and the viio chard also function the same way.

 - The way chords want to resolve: iii to vi, vi to ii or Iv, ii or IV to viio or V, and V or viio to I.

-- ii chords and IV chords can move t and from eachother, as well as the V chord and viio chord.
+- ii chords and IV chords can move to and from each other, as well as the V chord and viio chord.

 ## Class discussion 2021